Comparison: Wealthfront vs. FutureAdvisor

 Wealthfront oversees your portfolio on a daily basis and rebalances or harvests tax losses whenever there are opportunities.
 The company’s software performs automated processes, including rebalancing upon reinvestment of dividends, account rebalancing, and tax-loss harvesting.

-The robo-advisor applies threshold-based rebalancing, in which rebalancing of portfolios occurs whenever an asset class deviates from its target asset allocation instead of relying on a yearly or quarterly schedule.
+The robo-advisor applies threshold-based rebalancing, in which the rebalancing of portfolios occurs whenever an asset class deviates from its target asset allocation instead of relying on a yearly or quarterly schedule.

 Their proven methodology involves employing ETFs that track indexes for the 11 major asset classes in their portfolios.
 Each ETF is selected by an investment research team based on cost, tracking error, market liquidity, and securities lending policies.